-Business management experts share five principles they say organisations should abide by in using data analytics in the hiring process.
+Business management experts share five principles they say organisations should abide by in using data analytics in the hiring process

-They argued that when HR practitioner looks through resumes, they are essentially ‘predicting’ which candidates would perform well at the job and those that won’t.
+They argued that when an HR practitioner looks through resumes, they are essentially ‘predicting’ which candidates would perform well at the job and those that won’t.

 “Algorithms have the potential to improve hiring and promotion decisions,” they said.